The solution to the "Einstein-Podolsky-Rosen paradox": The solution to the EPR paradox in actual demonstrations

-\emph{The solution to the EPR paradox} --- Its derivation requires the analysis of how the EPR entangled states are produced in actual experiments that show the EPR paradox.
-The first experiment with Gaussian uncertainties was performed with optical fields in 1992 \cite{Ou1992}.
-The type of EPR entangled states produced were subsequently used to demonstrate quantum teleportation \cite{Furusawa1998,Bowen2003}, to improve interferometric measurements \cite{SteinlechnerS2013,AstM2016}, to implement one-sided device independent quantum key distribution \cite{Gehring2015}, and to research the fundamentals of the Heisenberg uncertainty principle \cite{Zander2021}.
+EPR did not realise that their thought experiment, including the possibility of making precise predictions about uncertain quantities, could be explained in a logical and pictorial way by reverting exclusively to quantum theory as it was established as early as 1935, i.e. without finding any apparent incompleteness of it.
+Here, I provide this explanation.
+For this, I consider actually performed experiments that demonstrated the EPR paradox with quantum states having Gaussian uncertainties.
+The first EPR experiment with Gaussian uncertainties was performed with optical fields in 1992 \cite{Ou1992}.
+The type of EPR entangled states produced were subsequently used to demonstrate quantum teleportation \cite{Furusawa1998,Bowen2003}, to advance quantum imaging, magnetometry and interferometry \cite{Marino2009,Wasilewski2010,SteinlechnerS2013}, to implement one-sided device independent quantum key distribution \cite{Gehring2015}, and to research the fundamentals of the Heisenberg uncertainty principle \cite{Zander2021}.
 In all quoted experiments, the EPR entangled quantities were the depths of amplitude and phase quadrature modulations of quasi-monochromatic laser light, the so-called quadrature amplitudes $\hat X_{f, \Delta f}$ and $\hat Y_{f, \Delta f}$ \cite{Schnabel2017}, where $f$ is the frequency of the modulation and $\Delta f$ its resolution bandwidth.
 An illustration of the quadrature amplitudes for monochromatic modulations ($\Delta f \rightarrow 0)$ can be found in the supplementary information of Ref.~\cite{Zander2021}.
-The quadrature amplitudes are proportional to electric field strengths but normalised to be dimensionless and in such a way that the corresponding Heisenberg uncertainty relation reads\\[-2mm]
+The quadrature amplitudes are proportional to optical field strengths but normalised to be dimensionless and in such a way that the corresponding Heisenberg uncertainty relation reads\\[-2mm]

 where the subscript $f,\Delta f$ is now omitted.
 In the above quoted experiments, the quantum correlations in the measurement values of the quadrature amplitudes of beam A and beam B were of finite strength but with canonical symmetry: $\hat X_{{\rm A}} \approx + \hat X_{{\rm B}} $ and $\hat Y_{{\rm A}}\approx - \hat Y_{{\rm B}} $ (or with swapped plus and minus signs).
-With this symmetry, the EPR paradox and thus EPR entanglement is certified if the product of the following inequality is violated \cite{Duan2000,Simon2000,Bowen2003a}
+With this symmetry, the EPR paradox and thus EPR entanglement is certified if the following inequality is violated \cite{Reid1988,Reid1989,Bowen2003a,Bowen2004}